supernovus/lum.js/README.md

     * Ace editor libraries.
     * Crypto.js libraries.
 * Run './bin/setup-sass.sh' to install SASS components for grunt and/or gulp.
+* Run './bin/download-deps.js --suite riot' to download Riot.js libraries.
 * Run './bin/setup-riot.sh' to install Riot.js components for grunt and/or gulp.

+## Updating downloaded dependencies

+Eventually the download-deps script will have proper version checking and will be able to redownload only outdated scripts.
+Until then, you can force the script to redownload all dependencies using the following:

+  ./bin/download-deps.js --redownload

+If you downloaded the Riot.js libraries using download-deps, it can also be updated using the same method:

+  ./bin/download-deps.js --suite riot --redownload

 ## Use in your own projects